Custom Foot Orthotics Frequently Asked Questions

 A device inserted into your footwear used to correct or control the way your foot functions.
 It is can be made of various types of plastic, foam or cork.
-A custom orthotic is made specific to your foot unlike store bought products which are generic.
+A custom orthotic is made specific to your foot based on a mold taken of your feet unlike store bought products which are generic.

 - fallen arches of the foot

 - sore heels (plantar fasciitis, heel spurs, fat pad compression syndromes)

 - shin splints